cfloersch/JSONMarshaller/README.md

 Its important to note that for URL to be portable across systems both the marshalling and unmarshalling machines need to have the appropriate StreamHandler registered.
 URI is almost always a better alternative.

+The four date types all utilize ISO 8601 formatting.
+They are always output in UTC.

+* java.util.Date: _2013-07-30T12:20:08Z_ Precise up to seconds.
+* java.sql.Timestamp: _2013-07-30T12:20:08.003Z_ Precise up to milliseconds.
+* java.sql.Date: _2013-07-30_ Conveys only year, month, and day information
+* java.sql.Time: _12:20:08Z_ Conveys only hour, minute, and second information

 Value Options